rob-picard-teleport/teleport/rfd/0127-encrypted-session-recordings.md

 - File keys generated by `age`.
 These are per-file data keys used during symmetric encryption and decryption of recording data.
-- `Identity` and `Recipient` keys used by `age` to wrap and unwrap file keys.
-  These are software generated, asymmetric `X25519` keypairs.
-- `RSA2048` keypairs owned by HSM/KMS keystores.
-These are used to wrap and unwrap `Identity` keys.
-"Wrapping" in the context of this document refers to software OAEP encryption using `RSA2048` public keys and `SHA256` hashes.
-  "Unwrapping" refers to OAEP decryption through direct integration with an HSM or KMS.
-Integrating with keystore backends in this way allows for proxy and host nodes to use the easily accessible `Recipient` keys during encryption instead of requiring access to any of the key material managed by the keystores.
+- Recording encryption key pairs (REK) used by `age` while encrypting recording data.
+These are software `X25519` key pairs as generated by `age` and are also referred to as `Identity` (private) and `Recipient` (public) keys.
+- Key encryption key pairs (KEK) used for OAEP encrypting (wrapping) a recording encryption key pair.
+This document proposes using `RSA2048` key pairs with `SHA256` hash for all wrapping and unwrapping operations.

+This allows supported HSM/KMS keystore backends to control private key material as long as they can generate an OAEP compatible key pair.
+It also makes it possible for new key store configurations to join the cluster by re-encrypting the historical key encryption pairs rather than all of the recording data itself.

 The relationships between key types is shown in the diagram below and further explained throughout the rest of the document.